 There are requirements to meet before an individual can set up and contribute to an HSA.
 The account holder:

-- Must be enrolled in a HDHP HSA compatible health plan
+- Must be enrolled in a HDHP that’s HSA compatible

-- Can’t be enrolled in health coverage other than an HDHP.
-General purpose health FSA or HRA coverage can prevent eligibility.
+- Cannot be enrolled in health coverage other than an HDHP; General purpose health FSA or HRA coverage can prevent HSA eligibility

 - Cannot be enrolled in Medicare Part A, B, C, or D